 You can buy pre-made cartons of egg whites or whole eggs so don’t think you can’t freeze it because you can and when you defrost your eggs they taste just as delicious.

 We’ve kept our eggs in the freezer for up to 6 months without any problems once we defrosted them.

-The best part of having full meals ready in the freezer is that it keeps you away from eating meals you don’t really want to eat like take-out.
+The best part of having full meals ready in the freezer is that it keeps you away from eating unhealthy meals.

 My wife uses plastic containers to freeze the broth but always leaves room at the top for expansion as it freezes.

 It also helps the container refrain from cracking because if you over-fill it the product needs to go somewhere when it freezes.